ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 MCU control bits, e.g. read/write protection on flash, usage of SWD.
 Only removed with entire chip erase.

+General security:
+  * CI
+  * static analysers
+  * treat all external data as malicious:
+    - buffer overflows; generally from malformed user input (prevent stack frame overwrite for code execution) (IoT chipset has more attack vectors than traditional embedded, so more careful)

 ## Multidisciplinary
 Ask EE (possibly in schematic review):